Hong Kong Seal Stone Museum

 Our neighbor used to be the seal stone carver.
 One of our bedroom windows (it may sound very rude) could see the activities of our neighbor very clearly.
 I remember seeing that old man carving the seal stones all the time.

-It is art because you must carve it backwards in order to make the stamps come out right.
 Plus, the Chinese writing used on the seal stones are old/ancient Chinese symbols.
 Therefore, the carver must be very knowledgeable.

 It represents identity because emperors used it as authority, power and/or for commands.